odpi/egeria/open-metadata-implementation/access-services/README.md

 The access services are as follows:

-* **[analytics-modeling](analytics-modeling)** - model analytics and reports.

-  The Analytics Modeling OMAS configures and manages metadata for modeling analytics and reporting services.

 * **[asset-catalog](asset-catalog)** - search for assets.

   The Asset Catalog OMAS provides search and query capabilities for tools and applications